 All three potato recipes are creamy and delicious piled up on a plate next to sliced pork tenderloin that's been doused in cherry sauce.
 Be still my beating heart.

-I also like to serve a sautéed green vegetable like asparagus, green beans, or zucchini.
+I generally also add a sautéed green vegetable like asparagus, green beans, or zucchini.
 And, if I'm feeling especially indulgent, I'll make some homemade dinner rolls which are perfect for sopping up all that delicious red wine cherry sauce.

 I'm just going to tell you right now that unless you make extra on purpose, it's extremely unlikely that you'll have any leftover pork tenderloin at the end of the night.
 But if you do, here are my two favorite ways to use it: